Augusto Novelli: Biography

-The play regarded as Novelli's most notable theatrical work, L'acqua cheta (Still Water), first opened at Florence's Teatro Alfieri on 28 January 1908.
+The play is regarded as Novelli's most notable theatrical work, L'acqua cheta (Still Water), first opened at Florence's Teatro Alfieri on 28 January 1908.
 Though since hailed as a classic masterpiece of Florentine comedy – even described as the beginning of the modern Florentine vernacular theater – the work opened to mixed critical reviews that were largely negative, at first receiving a positive review from only one critic, Mario Ferrigni.
 It nonetheless enjoyed an overwhelming popular success among theater-goers.
 The play was later turned into an operetta after receiving a musical score from composer Giuseppe Pietri.
 The Novelli-Pietro operetta premiered on 27 November 1920 in Rome.

 The numerous other productions born out of Novelli's fruitful association with the Alfieri, included the premieres of Acqua passata (Water Under the Bridge) in 1908; Casa mia (My House), L'ascensione (The Ascension), and L'Ave Maria (Ave Maria) in 1909; Gallina vecchia (The Old Hen) in 1911; La Cupola (The Cupola) in 1913; and Canapone in 1914.

 Aside from his two decades with Il vero Monello, Novelli's contributions to periodicals included material for Firenze a zig-zag in 1912 and La Kultureide in 1916.
 Novelli's other efforts outside of drama included the 1902 Lotte sociali (Social Struggles), an original translation of Victor Hugo's notes regarding his participation in attempts to effect social and political change in France, and Firenze presa sul serio (Florence Taken Seriously), a novel first published for the Florentine readers in 1902.
 Novelli's novel ultimately reappeared in a 1908 edition illustrated by Gustavo Rosso and prefaced by author and politician Otello Masini.

 Among Novelli's collaborators in the theatrical world was the influential actor-manager Andrea Niccoli (1862–1917), remembered as an instrumental promoter of Novelli's L'acqua cheta and other plays.

 Novelli died on 7 November 1927 in Carmignano.
 He was aged sixty years at the time, five years after dictator Benito Mussolini's fascist takeover of the country.
-He spent his final years in seclusion from public life in the Tuscan community about 20 km west of Florence where a commemorative bust, installed in the municipal chamber, now honours him.
+He spent his final years in seclusion from public life in the Tuscan community about 20 km west of Florence, where a commemorative bust, installed in the municipal chamber, now honours him.